hummingbot/hummingbot/documentation/docs/liquidity-mining.md

       <td>XZC/BTC</td>
       <td>Binance.com</td>
       <td>2%</td>
+      <td>8</td>
       <td>USDC 375</td>
     </tr>
     <tr>
       <td>XZC/USDT</td>
       <td>Binance.com</td>
       <td>2%</td>
+      <td>8</td>
       <td>USDC 375</td>
     </tr>
   </tbody>
 </table>

+\* Spread density function constant is one of the factors that determines the relative weighting of orders by spread, i.e., the amount of additional rewards for orders with tighter spreads vs those with wider spreads.
+Refer to this [spreadsheet](https://docs.google.com/spreadsheets/d/1mUZsQoiqlMs5HjcL6AXSKIx1oaULsmuQStJaCc2wggQ/edit?ts=5f1e89bd#gid=18167917) for the spread weights and for a visual of the graph that shows the curve.

 ## Upcoming changes to campaign terms

-**Spread curve update starting July 28, 2020 12.00am UTC**

-After discussions with miners and traders in our community, we have decided to revise the spread density function constant to increase rewards for placing orders with tighter spreads vs those placed at wider spreads.
-You can read more about it here, [Change to spread factor constant](https://www.reddit.com/r/Hummingbot/comments/hx9wy5/change_to_spread_factor_constant_more_rewards_for/)
+No upcoming changes.

 ## Token Issuers